Contingencyplana/storybook_primordial_soup/devil_and_deep_blue_sea.md

 - Cleaner, simpler local recursion **in the short term**
 - But long-term complexity **explodes** as you now maintain **separate meta-recursive builders for each ecosystem**
-- This is like building **two operating systems to manage the same device**—one for builders, one for everything else
-- It **breaks the unified recursion principle** and causes future divergence, maintenance debt, and control loop entanglement
+- This creates **horizontal recursion schism**—the builders evolve separately from the recursion they build
+- It leads to **toolset dualism**, where recursive tools and recursive content can no longer co-evolve naturally
+- Long-term result: **meta-tool drift, recursive tool paralysis, and irreversible builder divergence**

 ---